MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/anchors-object-anchor-fails.md

 ---
 author: alwinv
-description: Learn how to fix an issue when trying to detect an  *.guide*  in HoloLens ms.author: alwinv ms.date: 09/13/2023 ms.topic: troubleshooting-problem-resolution
+description: Learn how to fix an issue when trying to detect an object anchor in HoloLens ms.author: alwinv ms.date: 09/13/2023 ms.topic: troubleshooting-problem-resolution